mahdite64/Mobile-camlock/Camlock.md

     espEnabled = not espEnabled
     ESPBtn.Text = "ESP: " .. (espEnabled and "ON" or "OFF")
     ESPBtn.BackgroundColor3 = espEnabled and Color3.fromRGB(100, 200, 100) or Color3.fromRGB(60, 60, 60)

-    if not espEnabled then
-        -- ✅ FIX: Hide all ESP immediately for _, box in pairs(ESPBoxes) do
-            box.Visible = false
-        end
-        for _, name in pairs(NameLabels) do
-            name.Visible = false
-        end
-    end
 end)

 --// HIGHLIGHTED ESP